Guguskis/bananacar-notification-svc/README.md

 # Banana Car Notification Service

-**Tired of frantically refreshing Banana Car to find that important ride tomorrow? 😱 Fear not!**
+**Tired of frantically refreshing Banana Car to find that important ride later today? 😱**

-This application automates it with Discord integration:
+Fear not!
+This application automatically scans for new rides and notifies about them in Discord:

 ![discord_banana_car.png](pictures/discord_banana_car.png)